 Heat the oil and add the mustard seeds.
 When they sputter, add the onions.

 Add some salt and saute the onions over medium heat until they start to get brown spots.
+Add ginger and garlic and saute for a few seconds.

 Add the tomato puree and the powdered spices, including the turmeric, cayenne, paprika, chana masala powder and aamchoor.
 Let the mixture cook until the tomato puree is a few shades darker and starts to stick to the bottom of the pan.
 Scrape so it doesn't burn.
 This should take about 5 minutes.